F5Networks/f5-google-gdm-templates-v2/examples/autoscale/bigiq/README.md

 ## Introduction

-This solution uses a parent template to launch several linked child templates (modules) to create a full example stack for the BIG-IP Autoscale solution.
-The linked templates are located in the **[examples/modules](https://github.com/F5Networks/f5-google-gdm-templates-v2/tree/main/examples/modules)** directory in this repository. **F5 recommends you clone this repository and modify these templates to fit your use case.**
+This solution uses a parent template to launch several linked child templates (modules) to create an example BIG-IP autoscale solution.
+The linked templates are located in the [`examples/modules`](https://github.com/F5Networks/f5-google-gdm-templates-v2/tree/main/examples/modules) directory in this repository. **F5 recommends cloning this repository and modifying these templates to fit your use case.**

+***Full Stack (autoscale.py)***<br>
+Use the *autoscale.py* parent template to deploy an example full stack autoscale solution, complete with virtual network, bastion *(optional)*, dag/ingress, access, BIG-IP(s) and example web application.

-***Existing Network Deployments (autoscale-existing-network.py)***<br>
+***Existing Network Stack (autoscale-existing-network.py)***<br>
-Use autoscale-existing-network.py parent template to deploy the autoscale solution into an existing network which requires providing existing network's and subnets' names.
+Use the *autoscale-existing-network.py* parent template to deploy the autoscale solution into an existing infrastructure.
+This template expects the virtual networks, subnets, and bastion host(s) have already been deployed.
+The example web application is also not part of this parent template as it intended for an existing environment.

 The modules below create the following resources:

-- **Network**: This template creates Virtual Networks, Subnets, and Route Tables.
+- **Network**: This template creates Virtual Networks, Subnets, and Route Tables. *(Full stack only)*
+- **Bastion**: This template creates a generic example bastion for use when connecting to the management interfaces of BIG-IPs. *(Full stack only)*
-- **Application**: This template creates a generic example application for use when demonstrating live traffic through the BIG-IPs.
+- **Application**: This template creates a generic example application for use when demonstrating live traffic through the BIG-IPs. *(Full stack only)*
 - **Disaggregation** *(DAG/Ingress)*: This template creates resources required to get traffic to the BIG-IP, including Firewalls, Forwarding Rules, internal/external Load Balancers, and accompanying resources such as health probes.
 - **Access**: This template creates a custom IAM role for the BIG-IP instances and other resources to gain access to Google Cloud services such as compute and storage.
 - **BIG-IP**: This template creates compute instances with F5 BIG-IP Virtual Editions provisioned with Local Traffic Manager (LTM) and Application Security Manager (ASM).
 Traffic flows from the Google load balancer to the BIG-IP VE instances and then to the application servers.
 The BIG-IP VE(s) are configured in single-NIC mode.
 Auto scaling means that as certain thresholds are reached, the number of BIG-IP VE instances automatically increases or decreases accordingly.
 The BIG-IP module template can be deployed separately from the example template provided here into an "existing" stack.
+- **Function**: This template creates a Google Cloud Function and associated resources for revoking license assignments from the BIG-IQ device when an autoscaled BIG-IP instance is deleted.

 This solution leverages traditional Autoscale configuration management practices where each instance is created with an identical configuration as defined in the model.
 The BIG-IP's configuration, now defined in a single convenient YAML or JSON [F5 BIG-IP Runtime Init](https://github.com/F5Networks/f5-bigip-runtime-init) configuration file, leverages [F5 Automation Tool Chain](https://www.f5.com/pdf/products/automation-toolchain-overview.pdf) declarations which are easier to author, validate and maintain as code.
 For instance, if you need to change the configuration on the BIG-IPs in the deployment, instead of updating the existing instances directly, you update the instance model by passing a new config file (which references the updated Automation Toolchain declarations) via template's bigIpRuntimeInitConfig input parameter.
 The model will be responsible for maintaining the configuration across the deployment, updating existing instances and deploying new instances with the latest configuration.